 Our courses are open to people with experience of enduring mental illness, aged 16 and over, who are registered with a GP in Gloucestershire and receiving services from ²gether NHS Foundation Trust.
-People who have recently left our services within the last six months can also enrol.
+People who have recently left our services within the last six months can also enroll.
 We also encourage carers to study with us and offer some places to professionals.

 Who are the coaches?